EFFECTS OF INADEQUATE PHYSICAL PREPARATION OF LIQUID FUEL FOR COMBUSTION

 As emission reduction has become a goal, the industry has designed an expensive range of after treatments to deal with pollution of our atmosphere.

-The core of the problem is still more precise control of the combustion process- burn the fuel more cleanly!
+The core of the problem is still more precise control over the combustion process -- burn the fuel more cleanly!

-GPD Tech has for the first time digitized the diesel engine with a fast and robust magnetostrictive injector combined with responsive proprietary software.
+GPD-Tech has digitized diesel engine fuel control with a fast and robust magnetostrictive injector combined with responsive proprietary software.